fabioz/PyDev.Debugger/README.md

 `pydevd.settrace(host='10.1.1.1')` to connect the debugger backend to the debugger UI running in the IDE (whereas previously the sources had to be manually copied from the IDE installation).

-`pydevd` is compatible with Python 3.6 onwards.
+`pydevd` is compatible with Python 3.6 onwards and is tested both with CPython as well as PyPy.

 For `Python 2` please keep using `pydevd 2.8.0`.

-`pydevd` is tested both with CPython as well as PyPy.

 Recent versions contain speedup modules using Cython, which are generated with a few changes in the regular files to `cythonize` the files.
 To update and compile the cython sources (and generate some other auto-generated files),